Today on everyone’s favorite conspiracy podcast:

 From Serpent Mound in Adam’s County, Ohio to the great Giza Plateau; from Chinese mythology to the so-called “Holy Bible”, there is nearly nothing left that doesn’t tie into this persistent preoccupation with the heavens.
 It’s safe to say this shouldn’t be ignored and today we are going to do all we can to wrap our heads around the reasons for this celestial emphasis in everything.

-8:20 With accounts dating back decades of a night time visitor to the lost fifties barracks of West Point, Greg asks David, a West Point graduate, and teacher with to elaborate on these tales of old.
-With several first person accounts in hand, Mathisen provides detailed narratives that give credence to these creepy legends of ghost encounters and spiritual entities that one may encounter while visiting west point military academy.
+, Greg asks David, a West Point graduate and teacher to elaborate on these tales of old.
+With several first person account in hand, Mathisen provides detailed narratives that give credence these creepy legends of ghost encounters and spiritual entities.

 1:48:56 After having looked at hundreds of myths and legends from around the world, Greg asks David to choose a favorite child from among his wealth of knowledge and divulge a more obscure myth fitting for a THC audience.

 2:01:02 To put a finer point on all the details they have covered thus far, Greg and David speculate whether a return to widespread adoption to there proper contexts is possible or if these mythologies and divine truths been so distorted and marginalized that a mainstream comeback is unlikely.

 Greg and David discuss the negative implications that come as a result of indoctrinating the developing minds of young children into a false paradigm of religious authority as well as the emerging educational approach of Montessori method.

 Want to hear more THC?
 Become a plus member

 and gain access to the additional hour as well as the THC forums!
 If you want to stay connected to The Higherside Chats, like us on Facebook